Colin Boyce: Political views

-Boyce is a climate change denier.
-He is opposed to net-zero emissions, and supports building more coal-fired power stations.
-During a podcast with climate change deniers in July 2024, Boyce said that he believes purposefully allowing power blackouts in major cities will turn Australians against renewable energy.
+Boyce is opposed to net-zero emissions, and supports building more coal-fired power stations.
+During a podcast in July 2024, Boyce said that he believes purposefully allowing power blackouts in major cities will turn Australians against renewable energy.
 He has also described blackouts as a "political opportunity."
+He was a founding member of the ‘Saltbush Club’, a club formed to promote climate science denial and was a signatory to an international statement claiming “there is no climate emergency.”

+He has been vocal in his opposition to the Federal Department of Transport's proposal to lower regional speed limits to 80 kilometres per hour on sealed roads and 70 kilometres per hour on unsealed roads, suggesting that country people want their Government to “invest in fixing our roads, not letting them deteriorate" rather than "forcing councils and state governments to slash the speed limits.”

-Boyce generated controversy over comments made during a debate over a government bill to encourage gender equity business targets in December 2024.
-He claimed that "many women don't want to be CEOs of companies or take leadership roles" and legislation to encourage gender equity targets for large companies would not help achieve what women "actually want to do".
+Boyce generated controversy over comments made during a debate over a government bill to encourage gender equity business targets in December 2024 over a contentious government bill regarding gender equity business targets.
+He claimed that "You cannot possibly compare women who are working in the childcare sector, as an example, to men who work in the construction industry" and that legislation to encourage gender equity targets for large companies would not help achieve what women "actually want to do".
 His comments were criticized by female MPs with Minister for Women Katy Gallagher calling them a form of "casual misogyny".
+He later made a statement to the ABC saying "as a father to a daughter and grandfather to granddaughters, I am a strong believer and advocate for men and women to be paid the same for the same job."

+Following the 2025 Bondi Beach shooting, Boyce criticised the Federal Labor Government’s focus on gun law reform, stating: “Australia does not have a gun law problem.
+We have a security and immigration problem caused by a weak Government”.